 While the method would not be of any help to people with spinal injuries, it could help people with degenerative muscle diseases, and Mathew suggests that it could allow people to receive robotic bodies.

-Mathew told The Telegraph that there are still doubts that the head and spine can be made to successfully integrate with so much of another person's DNA.
+Mathew told The Telegraph that there are still questions about whether the head and spine could be made to successfully integrate with so much of another person's DNA.
 It may also be necessary to transfer its intestinal bacteria.

 But he believes that stem cell transplants could be used to prevent rejection.